mailchimp/content-style-guide/13-writing-for-translation.html.md

 #### Repeat helping verbs belonging to multiple verbs

   - Yes: MailChimp can send your campaign on the fly or can schedule your campaign to go out at a set time.
-  - No: MailChimp can send your campaign on the fly or schedule your campaign to got out at a set time.
+  - No: MailChimp can send your campaign on the fly or schedule your campaign to go out at a set time.

 #### Repeat subjects and verbs